chipsalliance/VeeRwolf/README.md

 ### Prerequisites

-Install the RISC-V-specific version of OpenOCD
+Install the RISC-V-specific version of OpenOCD.
+(The OpenOCD code shall be no older than commit 22d771d2 from Sep 14, 2020.)

     git clone https://github.com/riscv/riscv-openocd
     cd riscv-openocd